-To discuss POL's commercial and network strategy for 2015/16 to 2019/20, and the associated funding requirement.
-POL is keen to focus this meeting on its Network Transformation Programme ("NTP") and wants to seek your approval to continue discussions with the National Federation of SubPostmasters ("NFSP") to agree a new approach to implementation.
+Discuss POL's commercial and network strategy for 2015/16 to 2019/20, and the funding requirement associated with this.
+POL is keen to focus this meeting on its Network Transformation Programme ("NTP") and wants to seek your approval to continue discussions with the National Federation of SubPostmasters ("NFSP") in relation to agreeing a new approach to implementation.
+This is likely to include a move away from a voluntary approach to scheduled, or mandated, delivery.